buy-o - /búy-o/ Sambali [Botolan, Zambales] condiment\seasoning) [n.] Botolan salt in woven nipa palm pouch.

 The salt is produced by collecting sands that have been soaked for so long in the sea or seashore of Botolan.
 Sands on the seashore of Botolan that are always soaked in seawater on high tide are heavily saturated with salt deposits.
 The sands are collected when the sea is ebbing down to its lowest level.
 It is best to scoop sands at this moment as it would be a lot easier when they are not underwater.
 The sands can also be made saturated with salt by getting water from the Botolan sea and pouring it on a bed or mound of collected sand on the dry shore and then allowing the sand to dry under the sun.
 The pouring of seawater and sun drying is done over and over again the whole day at regular intervals until the sand is heavily saturated with salt.
 In between pouring and sun drying, the sand is turned over with a rake to evenly distribute the saturation of salt.

 The collected sands are hauled into a large wooden funnel-shaped strainer and poured with the final round of seawater.
-The saline water that comes out down through the strainer is collected and boiled continuously in a boiler (usually a kawa, big wide round cast-iron pan) until white crystals of salt are produced at the bottom of the boiler.
+The saline water that comes out down through the strainer is collected and boiled continuously in a boiler (usually a kawa, a big wide round cast-iron pan) until white crystals of salt are produced at the bottom of the boiler.
 When the boiler is about to get dry, more water from the strainer is added to the boiler so as to keep producing salt.
 The white crystals of sea salt produced are collected using a woven bamboo splits scooping basket that allows the salt to drip and dry.
 When dry, the salt is then packed in buy-o for keeping.

 The buy-o salt is densely packed inside the palm pouch that after some time, it would harden and has to be scraped off when needed in cooking or for other uses.